Brick (magazine): History

 I have been invited by the publisher of this now-stout organ to speak on behalf of the entire staff in welcoming you to this, the beginning of a new era for the magazine.
 The changes you find within and without are a result of a lengthy congress held in the magazine's headquarters concerning its future.
 (These deliberations were of a nature too technical to be intelligible to our readership, but those who wish to know more may send away for the minutes, collected in a sister publication entitled More Readers, More Money: How?)
 Suffice it to say the magazine you now hold in your hands is the fruit of these soul-searching talks.
 It is larger.
 It is easier on the eye.
 It has cartoons.
 Lest our readers in Moncton fear this is a sign of renewed Fenian raids, let me reassure them that it is simply a result of Brick now being dispensed to American readers on their own soil.

 In Spring 2011, Brick underwent another redesign undertaken by Mark Byk, albeit a more minor one than before.
-The magazine's colour palette changed quite drastically; whereas old Brickss were fairly dark, issue 87 and onward have been white.
+The magazine's colour palette changed quite drastically; whereas earlier issues were fairly dark, issues 87 and onward have been white.
 Additionally, the magazine's typography has been completely altered.

 In 2013, House of Anansi Press published The New Brick Reader, edited by Tara Quinn.
 Like its predecessor, The New Brick Reader collects some of the best work to appear in Brick, including works by Mavis Gallant, Dionne Brand, and Jeffrey Eugenides.